Homeowners Insurance

 Shop Around Every 2–3 Years

 Get at least three quotes every time you shop.
 Use a mix of direct carriers (like GEICO, USAA, or State Farm online) and at least one independent agent who can quote across 10–20 carriers simultaneously.
-The NAIC’s consumer information database lets you check complaint ratios for any carrier — that tells you how often policyholders have problems relative to market share.
+The National Association of Insurance Commissioners (NAIC) consumer information database lets you check complaint ratios for any carrier, that tells you how often policyholders have problems relative to market share.
 Price matters, but so does the claims experience.

 When comparing quotes, make sure you’re looking at the same coverage limits, deductibles, and endorsements across all carriers.
 A quote that looks $200 cheaper might have a $2,500 deductible where the others have $1,000, or might exclude water backup coverage that the others include.
 Apples to apples is the only comparison that matters.

-If you find a better rate elsewhere, call your current carrier before switching.
-Many have retention teams authorized to offer loyalty discounts or rate matches that aren’t available through their standard channels.
-The worst they can say is no — and then you switch with a clear conscience.
+One more step before switching: call your current carrier.
+Many have retention teams authorized to offer loyalty discounts or rate matches that aren’t available through standard channels.
+The worst they can say is no, and then you switch with a clear conscience.

 Review and Right-Size Your Coverage